Engaging and Informative Presentations on American History

 US history has been shaped by many key turning points that dramatically changed the direction of the nation and set it on a new historical path.
 Some took the form of groundbreaking political and philosophical concepts; some were dramatic military victories and defeats.
 Still, others were nationwide social and religious movements or technological and scientific innovations.
 In this presentation, we’ll define what constitutes a key turning point and then examine closely three of them—the Declaration of Independence, the Spanish American War, and the New Deal to reveal how they came about and how they changed America’s social, economic, and political character.
 It’s an engaging and thought-provoking way to look at the broad sweep of US history and, importantly, to see how it can inform our understanding of our contemporary challenges.

-Why have so many millions come to the U.S. and how has each wave transformed American society?
+Why have so many millions of immigrants come to the U.S. and how has each wave transformed American society?
 And why, despite our paeans to being "a nation of immigrants," have Americans historically despised each wave of newcomers?
-This presentation explores the key periods of immigration in U.S. history, the major immigrant groups that arrived, their struggles to earn a living and adjust to new surroundings, and the contributions they made to American life.
-It also addresses the persistent problem of nativism and the ideas, concerns, and myths that contribute to it.
-One goal of this presentation is to provide the historical context and information that is sorely needed in our national debate about immigration, both legal and undocumented.
+This multimedia presentation explores the key periods of immigration in U.S. history, the major immigrant groups that arrived, their struggles to earn a living and adjust to new surroundings, and the contributions they made to American life.
+It also addresses the persistent problem of anti-immigrant nativism and the ideas, concerns, and myths that contribute to it.
+We will also make important comparisons between immigrants of the past and those arriving in the US in recent years.
+One goal of this presentation is to provide the historical context and information that is sorely needed in our current national debate about immigration, both legal and undocumented.
+Also available as, The Line Between Us: Making Sense of the US-Mexico Border which focuses on the history and current situation along the border.
+And as The Greening of America: How the Irish Transformed the US.

 What Was the Gilded Age?
 (And Are We Living in Another One?)